berinle/k8s-labs/docs/lab1.md

 pod "nginx" deleted
 ```

+---

+## Going a step further (Deployments)

 Pods by themselves are quite limited.
 For example, they are not resilient to failures, don't self heal, nor can they be scaled.
-This is why `Deployment`s comes in.
+This is where [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) comes in.
 A deployment a controller for a group of pods.
 It brings scalability, resilence, and high availability to pods.

 Let's re-create our nginx pod, but this time as a deployment.

-1. Create the deployment
+* Create the deployment

 ```
 kubectl create deployment nginx --image=nginx:latest